magento/devdocs/guides/v2.0/payments-integrations/payment-integration-whatis.md

 ### Client customizations

-Each module from the bundle above requires every Payment integration to provide components/interfaces/configuration for available extension points to build a fullstack e-commerce platform.
+Every payment integration must provide components/interfaces/configuration for available extension points in the modules of the bundle.